Welcome to the blog

 #Display only those results that are significant according to DESeq2 (loaded above)

-#### Plot #7 - Display the grand expression values from UHR and HBR and mark those that are significantly differentially expressed
+#### Plot #7 - Display the mean expression values from UHR and HBR and mark those that are significantly differentially expressed

 #Get the gene symbols for the top N (according to corrected p-value) and display them on the plot